 - Amycus (Carrow) – In Greek mythology, Amycus was the son of Poseidon and Melia, a champion boxer, and the king of mythical people.

 - Andromeda (Tonks) – In Greek mythology, Andromeda should be married to her uncle Phineus but marries Perseus, the famous hero, instead.
-(Andromeda Black marries Ted Tonks, a Muggle, and is erased from the family tree).
+(Andromeda Black marries Ted Tonks, a Muggle, and is erased from the family tree.)
 "Phineus" sounds like "Phineas," the name of Sirius's great-great-grandfather.
-In the Old Testament, Phineas is a High Priest who kills an Israelite man for being in love with a woman who belongs to another ethnic group.
-Since our Phineas was a Slytherin teacher, this can't be a coincidence!
-Additionally, in astronomy, Andromeda is known as "The Chained Maiden", a constellation also containing the Andromeda galaxy.
+In the Old Testament, Phineas is a high priest who kills an Israelite man for being in love with a woman who belongs to another ethnic group.
+Additionally, in astronomy, Andromeda is known as the Chained Maiden, a constellation also containing the Andromeda galaxy.

 - Arabella (Figg) – This name translates to "prayerful" and also means "eagle" or "heroine."
 "Eagle eye" is slang for someone who is very attentive and watches over something or someone.
 She was possibly given this name since she watches over Harry.